Oblarg/op_result/README.md

 ## When to use it

-Useful when you need to refer to the `Output` associated type of operator traits without performing the operation.
-For example, in dimensional analysis:
+Useful when you need to assert the legality of arithmetic operations to allow their use in generic contexts, and/or define aliases for result types of operations.
+For example:

 ```rust
 pub struct PIDController<